emilyJLin95/linode-workshop/README.md

 sudo apt-get install nodejs
 ```

-:computer: We will also need to support building certain nom packages, so let's go ahead and install the `build-essential` package using apt-get.
+:computer: We will also need to support building certain npm packages, so let's go ahead and install the `build-essential` package using apt-get.
 This may bring up a prompt about installing large files, if so just enter "Y" and press enter.

 ```bash
 sudo apt-get install build-essential